Nassau County Health and Human Services

 Fraud and abuse significantly and negatively impact the various assistance programs by wasting dollars that could be used to provide services for those people with a legitimate need for assistance.

-Programs Impacted By Fraud And Abuse:
+Programs Impacted By Welfare Fraud and Abuse:

 Temporary Assistance to Needy Families (TANF)